 - Eliminating the problem is usually straightforward.

-We also provide a comprehensive Annual WordPress Maintenance Service plan that addresses all of the issues covered in this article, for a very modest annual cost.
+We provide a comprehensive Annual WordPress Maintenance Service plan that addresses all of the issues covered in this article, for a very modest annual cost.